ABOUT

 ⑤ Eat, drink, and shop to your heart’s content

-At EC, you can enjoy mouth-watering foods, tasty drinks, and unique shopping experiences in various places around town.
+At EC, you can enjoy eating, drinking, and shopping at a wide range of places around town.
 Here’s four we recommend checking out during the festival.

 The first one is Harbour Market, a lively marketplace located next to the main concert venue.
 It is packed with stalls offering an eclectic array of food, drinks, handcrafts, clothing, and more, from Sado and around the world.
 Enjoy browsing through the unique offerings and soaking up the festive atmosphere.